Bookshelves with English literature and language books.

 • and organising and performing at oratory events.

-Levels 5 and 6 build upon this foundation with more complex learning and students can tailor the course to their own interests by choosing to focus on one or two areas of study.
-The way our course is designed means that students who wish to continue with the study of all three areas (English Language, English Literature and Creative Writing) are also able to do so.
+Levels 5 and 6 build upon this foundation with more complex learning and you can tailor the course to your own interests by choosing to focus on one or two areas of study.
+The way our course is designed means that if you wish to continue with the study of all three areas (English Language, English Literature and Creative Writing) you are also able to do so.

-At Level 6, students will complete a dissertation (English Language or Literature) or a writing project (Creative Writing), integrating all the knowledge and skills acquired throughout their studies.
+At Level 6, you will complete a dissertation (English Language or Literature) or a writing project (Creative Writing), integrating all the knowledge and skills acquired throughout your studies.

 English is an interdisciplinary subject and our course integrates aspects of history, sociology, psychology, maths, and science.